michaellmy/GOSH_FHIRworks2020-patient_extract/README.md

 ## Running the web-app

-First, fill in creadentials for the .NET Core Web API, then run `dotnet run` to start the REST API server.
+First, fill in creadentials for the .NET Core Web API from [here](https://github.com/greenfrogs/FHIRworks_2020?fbclid=IwAR1jihdcfRBN1821Vu_8rB-YGIo-dFPGEgf_T8nEUnaLTtIQPkrpiNBWCMU) (this version includes caching and removes the need for https) , then run `dotnet run` to start the REST API server.

 This web-app can now be deployed by running `npm start`.
 The web-app will be available at **localhost:3000**